Who may use the Frances Loeb Library?

-Individuals may purchase borrowing privileges for the Loeb Library for a fee of $250 per year, or $100 for four months.
-GSD alumni may obtain privileges for half price ($125 per year or $50 for four months).
-For Loeb Library Special Borrower cards:
+Individuals may purchase a Special Borrowers Card with borrowing privileges for the Frances Loeb Library for a fee of $250 per year, or $100 for four months.
+The following documentation is required when purchasing a Frances Loeb Library Special Borrower card:

-- This card is nontransferable and valid only at the Frances Loeb Library in the Graduate School of Design.
-Borrowing privileges at the Loeb Library will not transfer to other Harvard Libraries.
-To borrow at other Harvard Libraries, you would need to purchase privileges from those libraries.
+- valid photo ID card AND a letter from the reference librarian of your university or public library stating that the specific library materials needed are not available elsewhere.
+A Special Borrower picture ID will be issued by the ID office.
+This card is nontransferable and valid only at the Frances Loeb Library in the Graduate School of Design.
+Borrowing privileges at the Frances Loeb Library will not transfer to other Harvard libraries.
+To borrow from other Harvard libraries, you will need to purchase privileges for those libraries.

-- Special borrowers do not have access outside the library to licensed electronic resources
+- Special borrowers do not have remote access to licensed electronic resources

 Other Harvard Libraries

 The total holdings of all libraries at the university numbers over 12.5 million volumes.
-A map and guide to the major Harvard University libraries is available at the Loeb Library circulation desk.
+A map and guide to the major Harvard University libraries is available at the Loeb Library service desk.

-While a few Harvard library buildings are open to the public, most require a valid Harvard ID for admittance.
-Borrowing privileges, which vary, are generally limited to current members of the Harvard community.
-For specific information on admittance, borrowing, hours, and services in specific Harvard libraries, visit http://lib.harvard.edu/libraries/.
+Most Harvard libraries require a valid Harvard ID for admittance.
+For specific information on admittance, borrowing, hours, and services in specific Harvard libraries, http://library.harvard.edu/find-library

 Patrons with Disabilities

 The Frances Loeb Library is responsive to special needs of the physically disabled.
-Access for the disabled to the lower level via the west lobby elevator can be arranged by contacting the circulation desk.
-A rest room equipped for the disabled is available on the lower level of the library.
+Assistance accessing library collections on the lower level via the west lobby elevator can be arranged by contacting the service desk.
+A rest room is available on the lower level.

 Responsibility of Library Users